watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

 is not critical for the determination of the main objective of Coagulation-Flocculation, which is the removal of TSS.

-To provide this information to the unit model, user's must add a 'chemical_additives' dictionary to the initialization of the unit model.
+To provide this information to the unit model, users must add a 'chemical_additives' dictionary to the initialization of the unit model.
 That dictionary must have the following format.